-Established by John Studzinski in 2001, the Genesis Foundation works in partnership with the leaders of prestigious UK arts organisations such as the Royal Court, The Sixteen, the National Theatre and the Young Vic.
-Its largest funding commitment is to programmes that support directors, playwrights and musicians in the early stages of their professional lives.
+Established by John Studzinski in 2001, the Genesis Foundation works in partnership with the leaders of prestigious UK arts organisations such as LAMDA, the National Theatre, The Sixteen and the Young Vic.
+Its largest funding commitment is to programmes that support directors, playwrights, actors and musicians in the early stages of their professional lives.

 In 2016, the Foundation celebrated its 15th Anniversary.
 The digital version of the anniversary book includes an overview of the projects the foundation has supported over the past 15 years.